librity/ft_netwhat/README.md

 42 Sao Paulo project - Net WHat?

-## What I Learned
+## Notes

 It's a really good brush up on networking.
 Most of the questions use the IP calculator.

 ### TCP

-TCP sends information to a siingle known host.
+TCP sends information to a single known host.
 The information's integrity is pretty much guaranteed by extensive error-checking.
 All packets arrive in order, and it's slower than UDP.
-It's used in SMTP, HTTP, FTP and many others.
+It's used by SMTP, HTTP, FTP and many others.

 ### UDP

-UPD listens and broadcasts data to and from anything else that's listening.
+UPD listens and broadcasts data to and from anything else that's broadcasting and listening.
 The only error-checking it has is a checksum in each package.
-It's used for DHCP (if you don't have an IP you can't use TCP), Voice over IP, DNS, some streaming protocols, and more.
+It's used by DHCP (if you don't have an IP you can't use TCP), Voice over IP, DNS, some streaming protocols, and more.

 ### DHCP